 This one isn’t a quick fix, and unfortunately it’s unlikely you’ll feel 100% better overnight, or in a week, or even in a month.
 But if you don’t know what your triggers are – be they stress, eating at the wrong times, eating the wrong things, eating too much of something that is fine in small quantities, or a combination of all of the above – you won’t start to feel human again.
 That’s why our daily spreads contain a holistic overview of your day-to-day health: sleep, exercise, stress, mood, medicine intake, food, drinks and symptoms.
 If you can understand how these things interplay in your own daily life, you can take control of your triggers and build a diet and lifestyle that helps you heal and enjoy life again.

-7. Eat little and often
+7. Eat little and as often as you can manage

 When you’re in the middle of an attack/glutening try to avoid: fatty foods, dairy and nut butters.
 Stick to bland foods in the beginning (mashed potato with a little mint sauce helps us, or rice cooked in stock) plus sip flat soda (ginger ale is a particular favourite) and warm peppermint tea.
 Adding fermented foods can also help – kombucha, sauerkraut or kefir being amongst the easiest to find, and don't try to rush back to your 'normal' diet if you're still feeling a bit off.